 Once you’ve read through Cal Fire and CNPS’s information you’ll be ready to re-evaluate your landscape layout and choose whether to prune, trim, add or remove certain plants.
 A great resource is FireSafe Marin’s website, with an extensive and somewhat interactive list of safe plants, at Firesafemarin.org/plants/fire-resistant.
 It has great photos, links to descriptions, and sorting by plant type (tree, shrub, ground-cover, etc.).
 It also has a table of fire-prone plants; take action to make your landscape safer.

 Even if we have good horticultural practices, keep our gardens well maintained, and understand fire-safe landscaping it is easy to get too busy and overlook planting scenarios that could be safer.
+That is why if you are busy it is good to consult with a professional landscaper such as OC Landscaping Pros for some expert advice.
 Here’s what I needed to do on my property.